stephenzeng/copilot-studio-mcp/README.md

 This repository will contain MCP Samples that work with Microsoft Copilot Studio.

+## 👨‍💻 Samples

+The samples can be found in the [samples directory](./samples/README.md) in this repository.

 ## 🚀 Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a